corndeladmin/DevOps-Unit-13-Workshop/README.md

 ## Scenario

-Before starting the exercise you'll need to [setup the scenario on A Cloud Guru following the instructions here](./setup/workshop_scenario_setup.md).
+Before starting the exercise you'll need to [setup the scenario on Pluralsight following the instructions here](./setup/workshop_scenario_setup.md).

 ## Prerequisites